 What is the best kind of arrow rest?

 The best kind of arrow rest depends on your goals and skill level.
 You want to maximize three things: accuracy, arrow speed and ease of use.
-Drop away rests maximize accuracy and arrow speed while containment rests are much easier to use with less moving parts..
-Experienced hunters should look at drop away rests while beginner bow hunters should consider containment rests, especially those in the Whisker Biscuit style.
+Drop away rests maximize accuracy and arrow speed while full containment rests are much easier to use with less moving parts..
+Experienced hunters should look at drop aways while beginner bow hunters should consider containment rests.

 Does a whisker biscuit affect accuracy?